Salayna/Salayna.github.io/content/posts/REST-API/index.md

     res.send(car);
 });
 ```
-As you can see the route has a particular shape with its `:id', this `:id`will let you tell the api that here you are expecting a variable and it is this variable that you will retrieve with the `req.params.id'.
+As you can see the route has a particular shape with its `:id`, this `:id` will let you tell the api that here you are expecting a variable and it is this variable that you will retrieve with the `req.params.id`.
 the URL will have this head: `http://localhost:3000/api/cars/2`
 ##### req.query
 For the **req.query** the request will completely change its head since the parameters will be parsed after a ``?```) (a query in English) and we do not need to specify to the router of the api before. the road will have this head: